Caring for Your Laptop

 - The battery will stop charging automatically once it is fully charged.

-- New model laptops have a four year warranty and four year user damage protection from the original receipt of the laptops by MAC and NOT from the day they are issued.
+- New model laptops have a two year warranty and two year user damage protection from the original receipt of the laptops by MAC and NOT from the day they are issued.